AparnaJoshi007/explained/content/2020-05-02-coronavirus-pandemic.md

 Governments across the globe are putting in their best efforts to help the people who are the indirect victims of this pandemic.
 However, this will be more successful if every individual joined hands with the government and the healthcare system in the prevention of the disease.

-## Social distancing is the new cool ⛄: Our hope to fight this pandemic still remains
+## Social distancing is the new cool ⛄: Our hope to fight this pandemic remains

 The pandemic is bad for everyone, whether we are directly infected with the disease, or we are sitting safely at home, it is still affecting us.
 However, there is still some hope to fight this situation.

 1. Countries across the world are coming together in research and development of new vaccine/cure to this disease.
 This may lead to a stronger and long-lasting collaboration among the healthcare systems of the world.
-2. Social distancing is being practiced and adviced in all cities.
+2. Social distancing is being practiced and advised in all cities.
 A few major corporations have taken a significant cut in their profits and are helping fight this pandemic.
 3. We have come to realize that the most essential thing is having good health, some food on the plate, and a roof on our heads.
 Even the sales of iPhones and other electronic goods are stopped due to pandemic.
-Amazon, and other online e-commerce stores are only supplying essential items to our doorstep.
+Amazon and other online e-commerce stores are only supplying essential items to our doorstep.

 ![nature](/images/coronavirus-pandemic/nature.png)
 [source](https://pixabay.com/photos/person-mountain-top-achieve-1245959/)

 I conclude this article with the hopes that humanity doesn't forget the lessons learned due to the COVID-19 crisis.
 Giving the whole world, and ourselves a break doesn't seem so bad.
 We have witnessed first-hand improvements in our nature because of social distancing.
 With pollution levels decreased both in air and water, we can see mountains from far away, penguins and ducks are swimming freely in places where they were never known to exist before.
 The birds chirping has increased in the urban areas in recent days.
-Summer is not as hot as it was expected to be.
+Also, this summer is not as hot as it was expected to be. :)